|

 Chinese New Year, Calcutta (Kolkata) The Chinese settlement of Calcutta dates back to to 1780s when a trader named Tong Achew set up his sugar factory near present day Budge-Budge.
 The place today is known as Achipur, after Tong Achew.

-The Chinese soon deserted Achipur and are presently settled in Tangra & Tiretta Bazar regions of Calcutta.
+The Chinese soon deserted Achipur and are presently settled in Tangra & Territi Bazar regions of Calcutta.

-The Calcutta Chinese community celebrates the Chinese New Year in traditional way complete with dragon & lion dances at Tangra & Tiretta Bazar.
+The Calcutta Chinese community celebrates the Chinese New Year in traditional way complete with dragon & lion dances at Tangra & Territi Bazar.

 Celebrations are held at Achipur on the two Sundays after the Chinese New Year, with the entire Chinese community of Calcutta merging at Achipur.